 All that’s left is to spread your cloud like whipped cream cheese frosting over your cooled carrot cake.

-This carrot cake needs to be refrigerated thanks to the cream cheese frosting.
+This carrot cake traybake needs to be kept refrigerated thanks to the whipped cream cheese frosting.

-If you’re keeping it in the pan, make sure you cover the top tightly.
+If you’re keeping the cake in the pan, make sure you cover the top tightly.
 Otherwise, place it in an airtight container.
 The carrot cake can keep for up to 5 days in the refrigerator.

 Can I make this cake in advance?